Q&A: Gross Debt Versus Debt Held by the Public

 Who owns the national debt held by the public?

-In terms of the roughly $12 trillion of domestic holdings not held by the Federal Reserve, a large share is held by the financial sector.
-Mutual funds hold 20 percent of domestic debt holdings not held by the Federal Reserve, depository institutions hold 13 percent, private pension funds hold 4 percent, and insurance companies own 3 percent.
-About 14 percent is held by state and local governments, who invest in "State and Local Government Series" securities as a way to comply with federal tax laws and anti-arbitrage regulations when they have funds from issuing tax-exempt bonds, and another 3 percent is held by pension funds for their employees.
-About 2 percent is held by the owners of savings bonds, which are sold directly by the Treasury and are not traded on the private market.
-The remaining 36 percent is held by other investors, including households, nonfinancial businesses, and Government-Sponsored Enterprises (GSEs).
+Foreign holdings come from a mixture of foreign individuals, businesses, banks, and governments.
+Of the roughly $9 trillion of foreign-held debt, about 13 percent ($1.1 trillion) is held by Japan and 9 percent ($809 billion) is held by the United Kingdom.
+The next largest holders are China, Belgium, and the Cayman Islands, who each hold between $400 billion and $800 billion of U.S. debt.
+Domestic holdings of federal debt are currently around $20 trillion, with $4.2 trillion held by the Federal Reserve.
+Of the debt not held by the Federal Reserve, a large share is held by the financial sector.
+Mutual funds hold 28 percent of domestic debt holdings not held by the Federal Reserve, depository institutions hold 12 percent, private pension funds hold 3 percent, and insurance companies own 4 percent.
+About 14 percent is held by state and local governments, including pension funds, who invest in "State and Local Government Series" securities as a way to comply with federal tax laws and anti-arbitrage regulations when they have funds from issuing tax-exempt bonds.
+The remaining 40 percent is held by other investors, including households, nonfinancial businesses, and Government-Sponsored Enterprises (GSEs).

 What is the composition of intragovernmental debt?

-Most of the $6.8 trillion of intragovernmental debt is held in government trust funds.
-About $2.7 trillion is held in the Social Security Old Age and Survivors Insurance (OASI) trust fund in the form of special issue securities that are expected to be redeemed within the next 15 years or so.
-A majority of the remaining amount comes from federal civilian and military retirement trust funds, which are projected to continue accumulating assets in order to notionally fund future retirement costs.
+Most of the $7.4 trillion of intragovernmental debt is held in government trust funds.
+About $2.5 trillion is held in the Social Security Old Age and Survivors Insurance (OASI) trust fund in the form of special issue securities that are expected to be redeemed within the next 15 years or so.
+Much of the remaining amount comes from federal civilian and military retirement trust funds, which are projected to continue accumulating assets in order to notionally fund future retirement costs.
 Smaller amounts come from the Department of Defense’s Medicare Eligible Retiree Fund, Medicare’s Hospital Insurance and Supplemental Medical Insurance Trust Fund, the Highway Trust Fund, the Deposit Insurance Fund, and the Social Security Disability Insurance (SSDI) Trust Fund, among other sources.

 When will gross debt reach the statutory limit?